mollyim/mollyim-android/README.md

 - Protects database with [passphrase encryption](https://github.com/mollyim/mollyim-android/wiki/Data-Encryption-At-Rest)
 - Locks down the app automatically after you go a certain time without unlocking your device
 - Securely shreds sensitive data from RAM
+- Supports proxy tunneling and Orbot
 - Allows you to delete contacts and stop sharing your profile
 - Clears call notifications together with expiring messages
 - Disables debug logs
-- Supports proxy tunneling (SOCKS5)

 Besides that, you will find all the features of Signal plus some minor tweaks and improvements.
 The only exception is the SMS integration, that is incompatible with Molly security enhancements.

 ## Free and Open-Source

 Molly is open-source just like Signal.
-But the app uses Google's proprietary code to support some key features.
+But both apps use Google's proprietary code to support some key features.
 Molly-FOSS is the community effort to make it 100% free and open-source.

-You can install the flavor of your choice at any time, and it will replace any previously installed version.
+You can install the Molly flavor of your choice at any time, and it will replace any previously installed version.
 The data and settings will be preserved so that you do not have to re-register.

 This table lists the current status of the dependencies: